peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 * <code>dateTime</code> - An array containing eight elements.
 Each element of the array (starting from 0) is as follows: <ul> <li>0 - The year.
-For example, the value 2000 means 2000 C.E.</li> <li>1 - Month of the year, from 1 (January) through 12 (December).</li> <li>2 - Day of
+For example, the value 2000 means 2000 C.E.
+Cannot be less than 0.</li>
+ <li>1 - Month of the year, from 1 (January) through 12
- the month, from 1 through 31.</li> <li>3 - Hour of the day, from 0
+ (December).</li> <li>2 - Day of the month, from 1 through 31.</li>
+ <li>3 - Hour of the day, from 0 through 23.</li> <li>4 - Minute of
- through 23.</li> <li>4 - Minute of the hour, from 0 through 59.</li>
+ the hour, from 0 through 59.</li> <li>5 - Second of the minute, from
+ 0 through 60 (this value can go up to 60 to accommodate leap seconds).
+(Leap seconds are additional seconds added to adjust international atomic time, or TAI, to an approximation of astronomical time known as coordinated universal time, or UTC.)</li>
- <li>5 - Second of the minute, from 0 through 60 (this value can go
+ <li>6 - Milliseconds of the second, from 0 through 999.
+This value
- up to 60 to accommodate leap seconds).
-(Leap seconds are additional seconds added to adjust international atomic time, or TAI, to an approximation of astronomical time known as coordinated universal time, or UTC.)</li> <li>6 - Milliseconds of the second, from 0 through 999.
-This value is not used to generate the date string, but must still be valid.</li> <li>7 - Number of minutes to subtract from this date and time to get global time.
-This number can be positive or negative.</li></ul>.
+ is not used to generate the date string, but cannot be less than 0.</li> <li>7 - Number of minutes to subtract from this date and time to get global time.
+This number can be positive or negative, but cannot be less than -1439 or greater than 1439.</li></ul>.

 **Returns:**